 COLLEGE OF LETTERS AND SCIENCE

-Located in 206 Evans Hall, the College advisors assist with academic program planning, college breadth requirements, and the general University degree requirements such as American Cultures, History and Institutions, etc. They are also familiar with the prerequisite courses for all College departments and will direct students to the appropriate major advisors.
-For information regarding College of Letters and Science requirements and general assistance, please call (510) 642-1483, e-mail email@example.com or check their website at http://ls.berkeley.edu.
-Another resource is the College of Letters and Science publication, Earning Your Degree: A Guide for Students in the College of Letters and Science, which is updated annually and available online.
+Located in 206 Evans Hall and 156 Dwinelle, the College advisors assist with academic program planning, college breadth requirements, and the general University degree requirements such as American Cultures, History and Institutions, etc. They are also familiar with the prerequisite courses for all College departments and will direct students to the appropriate major advisors.
+For information regarding College of Letters and Science requirements and general assistance, please call (510) 642-1483, e-mail firstname.lastname@example.org or check their website.

 OTHER CAMPUS STUDENT SERVICES OFFICES